Credit Assignment in Neural Networks through Deep Feedback Control

 Figure \ref{fig:toy_experiment_tanh} visualizes the theoretical results of Theorems \ref{theorem:GN_TPDI} and \ref{theorem:MN_DFC} and Conditions \ref{con:magnitude_r}, \ref{con:Q_GN} and \ref{con:local_stability}, in an empirical setting of nonlinear student teacher regression, where a randomly initialized teacher network generates synthetic training data for a student network.
-We see that Condition \ref{con:Q_GN} is approximately satisfied for all DFC variants that learn their feedback weights (Fig. \ref{fig:toy_experiment_tanh}A), leading to close alignment with the ideal minimum norm (MN) updates of Theorem \ref{theorem:MN_DFC} (Fig. \ref{fig:toy_experiment_tanh}B).
+We see that Condition \ref{con:Q_GN} is approximately satisfied for all DFC variants that learn their feedback weights (Fig. \ref{fig:toy_experiment_tanh}A), leading to close alignment with the ideal weighted MN updates of Theorem \ref{theorem:MN_DFC} (Fig. \ref{fig:toy_experiment_tanh}B).
 For nonlinear networks and linear direct feedback, it is in general not possible to perfectly satisfy Condition \ref{con:Q_GN} as the network Jacobian $J$ varies for each datasample, while $Q_i$ remains the same.
 However, the results indicate that feedback learning finds a configuration for $Q_i$ that approximately satisfies Condition \ref{con:Q_GN} for all datasamples.
-When the feedback weights are fixed, we see that Condition \ref{con:Q_GN} is approximately satisfied in the beginning of training due to a good initialization.
-However, as the network changes during training, Condition \ref{con:Q_GN} degrades modestly, which results in worse alignment (Fig. \ref{fig:toy_experiment_tanh}B).
+When the feedback weights are fixed, Condition \ref{con:Q_GN} is approximately satisfied in the beginning of training due to a good initialization.
+However, as the network changes during training, Condition \ref{con:Q_GN} degrades modestly, which results in worse alignment compared to DFC with trained feedback weights (Fig. \ref{fig:toy_experiment_tanh}B).